elis-liselle/coming-soon/README.md

 * Calculates days, hours, minutes and seconds.

 ## The webpage generally:
-* Complitely resopnsive (e.g. if you want to make the window smaller it changes the way of view).
+* Complitely responsive (e.g. if you want to make the window smaller it changes the way of view).

 * No scrolling.